Dethrelkeld/weather-dashboard/README.md

 # weather-dashboard
  https://dethrelkeld.github.io/weather-dashboard/

-![screenshot of the website](./assets/weather3.PNG)
+ ---

+ ## Description

 This project is a weather dashboard that shows current weather information as well as a four day forecast.
 You can input the name of a city and it will return the temperature, humidity, and uv index.

+---

+![screenshot of the website](./assets/weather3.PNG)

+---

+## Technology

 This project uses: